Shinjuku

 Lemon-Sha Shinjuku Store

 Shop / RetailCamera store with a massive selection of used film cameras.
+There are a bunch of great camera stores in this area so wander around.

 Skip It IfYou have no interest in photography.